H-N-Choe/Choe_2020_Vignette/README.md

 &nbsp;
 &nbsp;

-All RNA-seq reads were aligned using assembly [TaeGut 3.2.4]: release 98 (which now obsolete and has been replaced by [bTaeGut1_v1.p]: release 102).
+All RNA-seq reads (available as raw reads on NCBI under SRA accession: [PRJNA698257]) were aligned using assembly [TaeGut 3.2.4]: release 98 (which now obsolete and has been replaced by [bTaeGut1_v1.p]: release 102).

 Below are QC results obtained using [MultiQC tools] of the [STAR] aligned reads where each line represents one sample out of 144 total: